Nanoscale Protein Diffusion in Supercooled Cryoprotectant Solutions: Results Discussion

-The extracted diffusion coefficients $D(T)$ are compared in Fig.~\ref{fig:diffusion}a for ferritin (red triangles) and silica nanoparticle reference solutions (blue symbols) with volume fraction $\phi \approx 0.002$.
-The ferritin data were obtained by XPCS in the momentum-transfer range $q = 0.1-0.43$~nm$^{-1}$, whereas the nanoparticle data were measured at $q = 0.01-0.05$~nm$^{-1}$ and complemented by dynamic light scattering (DLS) measurements (blue squares; see Supporting Information).
-To account for size differences, Fig.~\ref{fig:diffusion}b presents the diffusion coefficients normalized by the respective hydrodynamic radii, $R_{\rm h} = 7.3$~nm for ferritin and $R_{\rm h} = 50$~nm for the nanoparticles.
-We observe that the two datasets overlap down to $T=230K$ and deviate below this temperature.
+The extracted diffusion coefficients $D(T)$ are compared in Fig.~\ref{fig:diffusion}a for ferritin (red triangles) and silica nanoparticle reference solutions (blue symbols).
+While ferritin and silica nanoparticles differ in surface chemistry (proteinaceous vs hydroxylated inorganic interfaces), the comparison here is based on their hydrodynamic size and diffusive behavior, providing an experimental reference for diffusion under identical solvent conditions.
+The ferritin data were obtained by XPCS in the momentum-transfer range $q = 0.1-0.43$~nm$^{-1}$, whereas the nanoparticle data were measured at $q = 0.01-0.05$~nm$^{-1}$ and complemented by dynamic light scattering (DLS) measurements (blue squares; see Supplementary Material).
+The $q$-ranges were selected to optimize scattering intensity and timescales, while probing comparable values of $qR$ for ferritin and silica nanoparticles, ensuring that both systems are measured at similar relative length scales.
+To account for size differences, Fig.~\ref{fig:diffusion}b presents the diffusion coefficients multiplied with the respective hydrodynamic radii, $R_{\rm h} = 7.3$~nm for ferritin and $R_{\rm h} = 50$~nm for the nanoparticles.
+We observe that the two datasets overlap down to $T=230$~K and deviate below this temperature.

 The temperature dependence of $D(T)$ is well captured by the Vogel–Fulcher–Tammann (VFT) relation,